jonnor/datascience-master/README.md

 * Image Processing/analysis using imgflo/GEGL
 * Image Processing, [smart-cad](https://github.com/jonnor/projects/tree/master/smart-cad) prototyping
+* From Jupyter to cloud-scale service using msgflo-python
 * FBP/NoFlo execution for Jupyter.
 Kernel?. .fbp renderer, component/JavaScript evaluator
 * Energy usage at Bitraf/c-base, relative to weather.
 Anomaly detection, reporting/monitoring
 * CNC usage at Bitraf.
 How many of the jobs/parts can be done on a 60x120 cm workarea machine.
 Take gcode/dxfs from Dropbox, analyse